coffman04/image-processing/README.md

 # image-processing
-Image processing application integrated with AWS
+Image processing application built with django and integrated with AWS